Keeping yourself afloat overseas

 Find out what funding can be accessed through the Erasmus programme.

-A global scholarship scheme that is designed to offer financial support for people who want to further their education overseas.
+A global scholarship scheme that is designed to offer financial support for people who want to further their education abroad.

 Funding for postgraduate study in a range of Commonwealth countries

-For postgraduates wishing to study in the US.
+For postgraduates wishing to study in the United States of America.

 And remember, if you are studying abroad on a short course or year placement while completing your undergraduate degree, you can continue to receive your UK student loan and any bursaries or grants you have been awarded.